 For Clara, who was born and raised in France, it’s just as important to look for beauty in familiar places as it is to find it in far-off lands.
 As a child, she hiked various regions in France with her mother, which allowed her to get to know the country’s diverse landscapes at a young age.

-Clara discovered the Azores — an archipelago of nine volcanic islands in the Atlantic Ocean — while reading a travel blog.
+Clara discovered the Azores — an archipelago of nine volcanic islands in the middle of the Atlantic Ocean — while reading a travel blog.
 Just two weeks later, she booked her tickets, and a week after that, she arrived on the main island of São Miguel.

 As a photographer, Clara felt challenged by the São Miguel’s temperamental weather.
 She noticed that sometimes the cloud cover was drastically different on the eastern and western sides of the island, which made it hard to know how much she could shoot in a day.